Why UX comes last on most web teams

 The findability of the 'pothole reporting service' simply does not align with their primary concerns.

-That's why it's so important for those who manage web to make a point of getting close to - and spending time with - the business owners who produce the content users want.
-It may not be sexy, but it's what the website is mainly about.
+That's why it's so important for those who manage web to make a point of getting close to - and spending time with - the business owners who produce the content that users actually want.

-I referred to other aspects of the potential misalignment between web and communications in a previous blog post “Why web teams don't care about web traffic”.
+I referred to other aspects of the misalignment between web and communications in a previous blog post “Why web teams don't care about web traffic”.

 A new home for web?